Skip to Content

 Few decisions are more difficult and stressful than the one to dissolve your marriage.
 Before you dive headfirst into your decision to file for a divorce in New York, take a moment to review your legal options, understand the procedure from start to finish, and figure out which kind of divorce is actually right for you and your individual needs.

-Contested Vs. Uncontested
+What is a Contested Vs. Uncontested Divorce?

 One of the earliest steps in the divorce process is determining whether your divorce is contested or uncontested.
 A divorce that is uncontested will involve both spouses easily coming to an agreement about the division of their estate and responsibilities; generally, a Westchester County divorce attorney will be necessary to draft the divorce paperwork, but court appearances are rare.
 Contested divorces are quite the opposite – one or both parties cannot come to an agreement about any number of important aspects of their divorce, such as custody agreements or debt distribution.
 If your divorce is contested, you might be in for a battle with your spouse if you do not prepare your case with a professional Westchester County divorce lawyer.